Ekushey: Between language and culture

 Bangla language has yet to get solid ground for spelling protocol.
 The word ‘House’ has no other spelling in English except house, but it can be both spelled as ‘বাড়ি’ (bari) and ‘বাড়ী’ (baree) in Bangla.
 There are many spelling variations in Bangla, such as বাংলা – বাঙলা (Bangla), অংক – অঙ্ক (Math), এশিয় – এশীয় (Asian), কর্মচারি – কর্মচারী (Employee), কেরাণী – কেরানি (Clerk), জিনিষ – জিনিস (Thing), জানুয়ারী – জানুয়ারি (January), দুতাবাস – দূতাবাস (Embassy), নীচে – নিচে (Down), ফেব্রুয়ারী – ফেব্রুয়ারি (February), বুদ্ধিজীবি – বুদ্ধজীবী (Intellectual), বেশী – বেশি (Much), মিমাংসা – মীমাংসা (Solve), সাক্ষাতকার – সাক্ষাৎকার (Interview), শ্রদ্ধাঞ্জলী – শ্রদ্ধাঞ্জলি (Tribute), সম্বর্ধনা – সংবর্ধনা (Congratulation) and so on.
 Some spelling mistakes are made due to Bangla spelling rules’ complexity, but simplification is still hotly debated among the language experts.

-Although Romanization of the Bangla alphabet is difficult, Roman phonetic alphabets transform Latin scripts into Bangla scripts to write Bangla online and mobile devices today.
-Because of spelling anomaly, Roman phonetic spelling of Bangla is also widely variable, such as for 21: Ekushe/Ekushey/Akuse/Akushey; for martyr: Shohid/Shaheed/Shahid; for alphabet: Barnamala/Bornomala; for the association: Somiti/Shomity/Shomitee/Shamity; for brother: Bhai/Vai/Bai and so on.
+Although Romanizing the Bangla alphabet is difficult, Roman phonetic alphabets transform Latin scripts into Bangla scripts to write Bangla online and on mobile devices today.
+Because of spelling anomaly, the Roman phonetic spelling of Bangla is also widely variable, such as for 21: Ekushe/Ekushey/Akuse/Akushey; for martyr: Shohid/Shaheed/Shahid; for alphabet: Barnamala/Bornomala; for the association: Somiti/Shomity/Shomitee/Shamity; for brother: Bhai/Vai/Bai and so on.

 Learn Bangla 101

-A quick search for Bangla books on amazon.com will tell you that there are not many good books to learn about Bangla.
+A quick search for Bangla books on amazon.com will tell you that there are few good books to learn about Bangla.
 Some writers have compiled language manuals to teach their children or spouses Bangla.
-Some books teach Sylheti Bangla dialect as it has more demand than standard Bangla in the UK.
+Some books teach the Sylheti Bangla dialect as it is in demand more than standard Bangla in the UK.
 Many non-Bangladeshi authors like Mary Schmidt, William Radice, Davidovic Mladen, N. S. R. Ganathe, Droid Cook, Alex Castle, Richard Carlson Jr., Kevin Carlson, Arthur Tafero, Jean-Claude Corbeil, Ariane Archambault, James Sykes, Aruna Kumari have written Bangla phrasebook.
-The scarcity of good basic Bangla books is felt by people who are interested in learning the language.
+The scarcity of good basic Bangla books is felt by people interested in learning the language.

 Usefulness of Bangla

-In terms of the number of native speakers, Bangla is the 7th in the world.
+Regarding the number of native speakers, Bangla is the 7th in the world.
 Still, according to the Power Language Index, which weighs the influence and usefulness of a language in five factors: Geography (ability to travel), Economy (ability to participate in an economy), Communication (ability to engage in dialogue), Knowledge and media (ability to consume knowledge and media), and Diplomacy (ability to engage in international relations), language-wise Bangla ranks 39th, and country-wise Bangladesh ranks 115th (Full report in PDF).
-The usefulness of Bangla is still confined within the Bangla speaking population largely to communicate with each other.
+The usefulness of Bangla is still confined to the Bangla-speaking population broadly to communicate with each other.

 Language Network